Xipooo/XYZ_Delivery/README.md

 ## Delivery Structure

+Below you will find a general overview of the delivery structure for this program.
+This structure is designed to provide a solid foundation for the program while also allowing for flexibility and adaptability.
+This ensures that the program remains client-centric and can be adjusted to meet the needs of XYZ.

+### Pilot Cohort

 The implementation of a pilot cohort offers a multitude of benefits.
 It not only helps in controlling initial expenses but also minimizes the risk of unproductive development efforts.
 Furthermore, it provides an opportunity to collect valuable feedback that can predict the success of the program.
 In addition, a pilot cohort allows for real-world testing and refinement of the program before full-scale implementation.
 This can lead to improved user experience, increased adoption rates, and ultimately, a more successful program.
 It also facilitates the identification and resolution of potential issues early on, thereby reducing long-term costs and ensuring a smoother rollout.

 To ensure the success of the pilot cohort, we will execute the following phases: